truar/developer-blog/content/articles/container-dependency-and-ioc.md

 ## Why are you not allowed to annotate a final class with @Configuration

 A `@Configuration` class needs to be wrap in a Proxy in order to ensure the Singleton behavior.
 Given a Configuration class does not implement any interface, the GCLib Proxy will be used by Spring.
-And a CGLib **extends** the target class to add the baheviors.
+And CGLib **extends** the target class to add the behaviors.
 Hence, it must not be final because of Java inheritance rules.

 ### How do @Configuration annotated classes support singleton beans?